 Today is St. Patrick's Day, the day where EVERYONE is Irish!
 Since I'm part Irish, I've got a big appreciation for the Irish cultures and customs.
 Just make sure you're wearing green!
 But it's a fun day and you don't have to be Irish to enjoy it!

-I'm passing along some Irish recipes that will be just the thing to have Monday.
+I'm passing along some Irish recipes that will be just the thing to have on this special day.
 These recipes came from a very dear friend who's originally from Ireland, Maureen Henderson.
 Maureen lives in Chapel Hill, NC now with her family and I had the good fortune once of having a Sunday afternoon tea with her and her husband at their home.
 Maureen shared some wonderful Irish recipes that are authentic and they came from cookbooks published by the Women's Institute of Northern Ireland.

 You'll notice that these recipes are measured in ounces.
 If you have a scale that measures in ounces, you'll be in great shape, as this is supposedly more accurate than by using cups, which are measured by volume.
 If you don't have the ability to measure in ounces, remember that an ounce is equal to 2 tablespoons.
 The recipes were written as they were given to me.